duluca/lemon-mart/README.md

 - Renamed `projects` from `ch2` format to `stage2`, so they make sense in the 3rd edition.
 - Replaced tslint with eslint
 - Replaced protractor with cypress for e2e, added tests
-- Moved to Standalone configuration
+- Removed SharedModule, implemented shared components as Standalone components

 ## Angular 13-15